-BTST 542/\ Training Methods in Business and Information Technology Support 3 cr.
+BTST 542/ Training Methods in Business and Information Technology Support 3 cr.

-Includes the application of theories of adult learning to planning, delivering, and evaluating training for education and information technology.
-Major emphasis is placed on the planning of instruction, classroom management, evaluation and follow-up methods, and evaluation of training strategies.
+Includes the application of theories of adult learning to planning, delivering, and evaluating training for

 BTST 581 Special Topics in Business Technology 1-3 cr.

 Covers advanced or exploratory topics within the discipline.
 Specific content is developed by the instructor.
 Content will vary, depending upon the interests of the instructor and the students' need and demand for the advanced or exploratory topic.
 Prerequisite: Permission of instructor and Eberly College of Business and Information Technology graduate coordinator.